Wiretap and Gelfand-Pinsker Channels Analogy and its Applications: Wiretap and Gelfand-Pinsker Analogy

-As for the base case, the capacity regions of two analogous wiretap and GP BCs are described by rate bounds of the same structure.
+As for the base case, the WTBC secrecy-capacity regions we derive in this work correspond to those of the analogous GPBCs .
 Namely, the information measures bounding the transmission rates in each region have the same form.
-However, the underlying distribution and the part thereof over which we take the union is different.
-These relations between the admissible rate regions are emphasized in Section \ref{SEC:Results}.
+However, the underlying distributions and the optimization domains are different.
+These relations between the admissible rate regions are emphasized in Section~\ref{SEC:Results}.

-In Fig. \ref{FIG:WT-GP-BC}(a) we illustrate a pair of analogous WTBC and GPBC setups.
-The capacity region of the SD-GPBC, i.e., when $p_{Y_1,Y_2|X,Z}=\mathds{1}_{\{Y_1=y_1(X,Z)\}}p_{Y_2|X,Z}$, was derived in \cite{Lapidoth_senideterministic2012}.
-Fig. \ref{FIG:WT-GP-BC}(b) depicts the analogy when Receiver 1 of the BC is informed (of the eavesdropper's observation for the wiretap setup and of the state sequence for the GP scenario), and a cooperation link of capacity $c_{12}<\infty$ extends from Receiver 1 to Receiver 2.
-The capacity region of this GPBC setup without and with the cooperation link was found in \cite{Steinberg_Degraded_BC_State2005} and \cite{Dikstein_PDBC_Cooperation2016}, respectively, under the assumption that $Y_2-Y_1-(X,Z)$ forms a Markov chain.
+In Fig.~\ref{FIG:WT-GP-BC}(a) we illustrate a pair of analogous WTBC and GPBC setups.
+The capacity region of the SD-GPBC, i.e., when $p_{Y_1,Y_2|X,Z}=\mathds{1}_{\{Y_1=y_1(X,Z)\}}p_{Y_2|X,Z}$, was derived in~\cite{Lapidoth_senideterministic2012}.
+Fig.~\ref{FIG:WT-GP-BC}(b) depicts the analogy when Receiver 1 of the BC is informed (of the eavesdropper's observation for the wiretap setup and of the state sequence for the GP scenario), and a cooperation link of capacity $c_{12}<\infty$ extends from Receiver 1 to Receiver 2.
+The capacity region of this GPBC setup without and with the cooperation link was found in~\cite{Steinberg_Degraded_BC_State2005} and~\cite{Dikstein_PDBC_Cooperation2016}, respectively, under the assumption that $Y_2-Y_1-(X,Z)$ forms a Markov chain.

-Since GPBCs have been extensively treated in the literature and capacity results are available for numerous cases \cite{Lapidoth_senideterministic2012,Steinberg_Degraded_BC_State2005,Dikstein_PDBC_Cooperation2016}, the analogy allows leveraging these results to study corresponding WTBCs.
-This is done by relating the performance of two analogous models through a simple extension of Proposition \ref{PROP:WTGP_codes_relations}, which we state next.
-The proof is omitted as it closely follows the derivation shown in Appendix \ref{APPEN:WTGP_codes_relations_proof}.
+Since GPBCs have been extensively treated in the literature and capacity results are available for many cases~\cite{Lapidoth_senideterministic2012,Steinberg_Degraded_BC_State2005,Dikstein_PDBC_Cooperation2016,ramachandran2017capacity}, the analogy allows leveraging these results to study corresponding WTBCs.
+This is done by relating the performance of two analogous models through a simple extension of Proposition~\ref{PROP:WTGP_codes_relations}, which we state next.
+The proof is omitted as it closely follows the derivation shown in Appendix~\ref{SUBSEC:WTGP_codes_relations_proof}.